Table of contents

 Background and Need for Update

-The rise of privacy laws and the demise of third-party cookies and mobile identifiers has led to the need for a more sophisticated approach to consent management.
+The rise of privacy laws and the demise of third-party cookies and mobile identifiers has led to the need for a more sophisticated approach to permission management.
 Google Consent Mode v2 comes in response to this changing digital landscape.

 Key Features